psiace-archive/awesome-stars/README.md

 - [helix-editor/helix](https://github.com/helix-editor/helix) - A post-modern modal text editor.
 - [hit-box/hitbox](https://github.com/hit-box/hitbox) - A high-performance caching framework suitable for single-machine and for distributed applications in Rust
 - [new-tee-os/new-tee-os](https://github.com/new-tee-os/new-tee-os) - A brand new OS that runs in various kinds of TEEs and supports Linux ABI
-- [ikey4u/wikit](https://github.com/ikey4u/wikit) - Wikit - A universal dictionary
+- [ikey4u/wikit](https://github.com/ikey4u/wikit) - Wikit - A universal lookup tool
 - [Lokathor/bytemuck](https://github.com/Lokathor/bytemuck) - A crate for mucking around with piles of bytes
 - [Lokathor/wide](https://github.com/Lokathor/wide) - A crate to help you go wide.
 By which I mean use SIMD stuff.
 - [fu5ha/ultraviolet](https://github.com/fu5ha/ultraviolet) - A wide linear algebra crate for games and graphics.